spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 ---
-sidebar_label: 'Deploy an Add-On Pack'
+sidebar_label: 'Deploy a Custom Pack'
-title: 'Deploy an Add-On Pack'
+title: 'Deploy a Custom Pack'
-description: 'How to create and deploy an add-on pack using the manifest files or Helm charts in Spectro Cloud.'
+description: 'How to create and deploy a custom pack using the manifest files or Helm charts in Spectro Cloud.'
 icon: ''
 hide_table_of_contents: false
 toc_min_heading_level: 2